phimage/action-swift-cli-build/README.md

 # action-swift-cli-build

-Build swift cli tool on macOS or ubuntu
+Build swift cli tool on macOS or ubuntu, to run it or attach it to release

-## Build
+## Build and use

 ```yaml
 jobs: